bonitasoft/bonita-doc/md/project-documentation-generation.md

 ### Explain

 The documentation will help onboard new users of the processes and applications or anyone that will be working on the project.
-No need to install studio all you need is access to the documentation!
+No need to install Bonita studio all you need is access to the documentation!